 The screenshot is automatically saved to your home folder.
 Go and check it out using the File Manager.
 The screenshot will look like this:

 Below are more Scrot commands that will useful as you document your progress.
 Try each one and check out the results in the File Manager.

 Countdown a 5-second delay then take a screenshot:

 Take a screen shot of the currently active window on the desktop, which in this case is terminal:

 Step 8: Sudo, Root, and Permissions

 The Raspbian operating system allows for more than one user to login to the Raspberry Pi.
 By default, the Raspberry Pi has two user accounts: pi and root.

 Pi is considered a normal user account.
 Root is a superuser account with additional permissions that allows it to do things a normal user can not.
 This distinction helps prevent you from accidentally wrecking the operating system and protects the OS from potential viruses.
 You will mainly stay logged in as a normal user but are able to execute commands as the superuser when needed.
 This is done by using the command sudo.
 This command is short for superuser do.
 Putting sudo before another command issues it as the root user giving it root privileges for performing administrative tasks.
 These tasks include installing software, editing core files, and other powerful tasks.

-The Directory Tree
+Step 9: The Directory Tree